srmfx/Zicroram/README.md

 ### USE LICENSE:

-Upon program installation using "zicroram --install-wizard" the user must agree with the displayed use license;
+Upon program installation using **zicroram --install-wizard** the user must agree with the displayed use license;
 if the user doesn't agree with one or more terms the installation will be cancelled and the user should give up installation of the program at once.